JonLatane/jonline/README.md

 Simply `kubectl delete namespace jonline` to delete your deployment (or see below for more detailed management instructions).

-### Deployment, domain, and TLS certificate management; deploying multiple `jonline` instances to different namespaces in the same cluster; and (yet-incomplete) integrated cross-K8s-namespace load balancing
+### Deployment management: domains and TLS certs; deploying multiple `jonline` instances to different K8s namespaces in the same cluster; and (yet-incomplete) integrated cross-namespace load balancing

 [`deploys/Makefile`](https://github.com/JonLatane/jonline/blob/main/deploys/Makefile), [`deploys/generated_certs/Makefile`](https://github.com/JonLatane/jonline/blob/main/deploys/generated_certs/Makefile), and a few of Jonline's Rust binaries (mostly the main `jonline` server) provide the tools to update your deployment, point a domain at it, manage TLS certificates, and more.